qwaneu/qwaneu.github.io/_drafts/dimensional-planning.md

 ### Highway

-A Highway version is a full implementation, with bells & whistles.
+A Highway version is a full blown implementation, with all the bells & whistles and nice-to-haves.

 ![highway by USDA NRCS Montana](/attachments/blogposts/2020/highway.jpg) {: class="post-image post-image-50" }